wadallace/JSFrameworks2024/docs/InstallationGuideWindows.md

 # What You Will Be Installing - Windows

+If you are viewing this in Visual Studio Code, press `ctrl + shift + v` to open this in preview mode.

 ## For Those Who Took the JavaScript Fundamentals Class

 If you took the fundamentals class and followed the previous installation guide, you will just need to upgrade a few things and install some Node.js packages.

-First, go to the [Node.js download page](https://nodejs.org/en/) and download the _LTS version_ (version 18.x as of June 2023) and reinstall Node.js.
+First, go to the [Node.js download page](https://nodejs.org/en/) and download the _LTS version_ (version 20.x as of June 2024) and reinstall Node.js.

 Then, you will need to open Git Bash and run these commands: